-The Executive Leadership Team committee of the district shall serve as an editing committee to incorporate into the bylaws the changes that have been adopted by the General Council and the District Council in their regular sessions.
-The ministers and churches shall be notified of these changes by letter or electronic communication from the district secretary.
+The executive committee of the district shall serve as an editing committee to incorporate into the bylaws the changes that have been adopted by the General Council and the District Council in their regular sessions.
+The ministers and churches shall be notified of these changes by letter from the district secretary.